 Francesconi Settlers in United States in the 20th Century

-- Colombo Francesconi, aged 31, who emigrated to America from Ponte Monyoli, Italy, in 1909
+- Colombo Francesconi, aged 31, who immigrated to America from Ponte Monyoli, Italy, in 1909

-- Carlo Francesconi, aged 24, who emigrated to the United States from Montecalini, Italy, in 1910
+- Carlo Francesconi, aged 24, who immigrated to the United States from Montecalini, Italy, in 1910

 - Angela Francesconi, aged 21, who landed in America from Ponta Mariano, Italy, in 1911